Systems of interacting diffusions with partial annihilation through membranes: Introduction

-\begin{remark}Generalizations and Applications:\rm\, Actually, Theorem \ref{T:Conjecture_delta_N} is general enough to deal with any general symmetric reflected diffusions and covers the case when the constant $\lambda$ is replaced by any continuous function $\lambda(x)$ on $I$.
+\begin{remark}[(Generalizations and applications)] Theorem~\ref{T:Conjecture_delta_N} is general enough to deal with any symmetric reflected diffusions and covers the case when $\lambda$ is any continuous function $\lambda(x)$ on $I$.
 It is routine to generalize to any continuous time-dependent function $\lambda(t,x)$ and the details are left to the readers.
 Moreover, it is likely that a further generalization to tackle multiple deletion of particles near the interface (similar to that in \cite{pD88a}) can be done in an analogous way.
-As an immediate application of Theorem \ref{T:Conjecture_delta_N}, we obtain an analytic formula for the asymptotic mass of positive charges harvested during the time interval $[0,T]$, which is
+As an immediate application of Theorem~\ref{T:Conjecture_delta_N}, we obtain an analytic formula for the asymptotic mass of positive charges harvested during the time interval $[0,T]$, which is